| THE

 the element brackets on the 2m yagi broke and we spent the rest of the

+trip one element short.
 The next day we moved on to Northumberland and after finding

 somewhere to stay we set off towards what looked like a super site on